Jessica Lee Gonzales

 Cori Reebenacker is starting her first year at Four Points Middle School in Leander ISD and entering her third year as an educator.
-Ms. Reebenacker is a cum laude graduate and a Fisher Tull Scholar from Sam Houston State University in the class of 2016.
+Ms. Reebenacker is a cum laude graduate and a Fisher Tull Scholar from Sam Houston State University.

 During her time at Sam Houston, Ms. Reebenacker received her Bachelor of Music and studied under Dr. Patricia Card, Dr. Brian Gibbs, and Dr. Matthew McInturf.
 She participated in the Bearkat Marching Band as a drum major and served as the principal clarinetist in both the Wind Ensemble and Symphony Orchestra.
 She also performed with the Treble Makers Clarinet quartet, which was a performing ensemble for TMEA convention in 2013.
-Additionally, she participated in the Wind Ensemble’s performance for the College Band Directors National Association in 2012 and Texas Music Educators Association in 2013 featuring guest conductor, Dr. Ralph Mills.
+Additionally, she participated in the Wind Ensemble’s performance for the College Band Directors National Association in 2012 and Texas Music Educators Association in 2013 where Dr. Ralph Lee Mills, Professor of Music and Director of Bands Emeritus at Sam Houston State University, was a guest conductor.
 Ms. Reebenacker also served as Drum Major for The Guardians Drum and Bugle Corps in 2014 in their first year as an open class competitor.

-Ms. Reebenacker currently serves as Assistant Band Director at Four Points Middle School, where she directs Symphonic Band and teaches beginning saxophone, beginning clarinet, and a section of beginning double reeds and beginning low brass.
+Ms. Reebenacker currently serves as Assistant Band Director at Four Points Middle School, where she directs Symphonic Band and teaches beginning saxophone, beginning clarinet, and a section of beginning low brass.
 Prior to coming to Four Points, Ms. Reebenacker was the assistant band director at Labay Middle School in Cypress-Fairbanks ISD.
-She directed the non-varsity ensembles and taught beginning clarinet, saxophone, and flute.
 Ms. Reebenacker was also a participant for Sugar Land Winds as a founding member and for their performance for Texas Bandmasters Association in 2018 on Bb and Eb clarinet.